Bayley (wrestler): SmackDown Women's Champion and Heel Turn (2019–2021)

 On the September 2 episode of Raw, Bayley helped Sasha Banks attack Becky Lynch with a steel chair, turning heel for the first time in her career.
 The following night on SmackDown Live, Bayley justified her attacking on Lynch, explaining that she was only helping Banks because of their friendship.
-On September 15 at Clash of Champions, Bayley retained the title after using an exposed turnbuckle, but lost the title to Flair at Hell in a Cell on October 6, ending her reign at 140 days.
-On the October 11 episode of SmackDown, Bayley debuted a new look, having cut off her ponytail and attacking the inflatable tube men (called "Bayley Buddies") during her entrance, then regaining the championship from Flair again.
-On the November 1 episode of SmackDown, Bayley retained her title against Nikki Cross after interference from Banks, and after the match, all three women were attacked by Shayna Baszler.
+On September 15, at Clash of Champions, Bayley retained the title against Flair after using an exposed turnbuckle, before losing it in a rematch at Hell in a Cell on October 6, ending her reign at 140 days.
+On the October 11 episode of SmackDown, Bayley debuted a new look, having cut off her ponytail and attacking the inflatable tube men (called "Bayley Buddies") during her entrance, then regaining the championship from Flair again before insulting the fans after the match, cementing her heel turn.

-At Survivor Series on November 24, Bayley faced Raw Women's Champion Becky Lynch and NXT Women's Champion Shayna Baszler in a non-title triple threat match, which Baszler won.
-On the November 29 episode of SmackDown, she started a feud with Lacey Evans after Bayley and Banks insulted the women of the SmackDown roster for their loss at Survivor Series; Evans attacked Banks.
-At Royal Rumble on January 26, 2020, she retained the title against Evans.
-On the following SmackDown, Bayley claimed that she had beaten every woman on the roster, and Naomi interrupted, taking exception to the claim as Bayley had never beaten her, beginning a feud between the two.
-On the February 14 episode of SmackDown, Bayley retained her title against Carmella.
-At Super ShowDown on February 27, in what was the first women's championship match contested in Saudi Arabia, Bayley defeated Naomi to retain the title.
-On March 8, Bayley surpassed Charlotte Flair's reign of 147 days, thus becoming the longest-reigning SmackDown Women's Champion.
-On the March 20 episode of SmackDown, Bayley and Banks came to the ring saying that they were going to skip WrestleMania 36 this year, but they were interrupted by Paige, who announced that Bayley would defend her title against Naomi, Lacey Evans, Dana Brooke (who was later removed from the match), Tamina, and Sasha Banks in a six-pack elimination match at WrestleMania 36.
-At the second night of the event on April 5, Bayley retained the title after lastly pinning Evans.
-At Money in the Bank on May 10, Bayley retained the title against Tamina after a distraction from Banks.
+After Bayley's successful title defense against Cross on the November 1 episode of SmackDown due to interference from Banks, all three women were attacked by NXT Women's Champion Shayna Baszler.
+At Survivor Series on November 24, Bayley lost to Baszler and Raw Women's Champion Lynch in a non-title triple threat match.
+At Royal Rumble on January 26, 2020, she retained the title against Lacey Evans.
+On the following episode of SmackDown, Bayley claimed that she had beaten every woman on the roster, and Naomi interrupted, taking exception to the claim as Bayley had never beaten her.
+At Super ShowDown on February 27, Bayley defeated Naomi to retain the title in what was the first women's championship match contested in Saudi Arabia.
+On March 8, Bayley surpassed Flair's reign of 147 days, thus becoming the longest-reigning SmackDown Women's Champion.
+On the March 20 episode of SmackDown, Bayley and Banks said that they were going to skip WrestleMania 36, but they were interrupted by Paige, who announced that Bayley would defend her title against Naomi, Evans, Dana Brooke (who was later removed from the match), Tamina, and Sasha Banks in a six-pack elimination match at WrestleMania 36, which she did successfully on April 5 after lastly pinning Evans.
+At Money in the Bank on May 10, Bayley retained the title against Tamina.